rlivingsus/misc/AllBooks.md

 - Hempton, Gordon: Hoh Rainforest
 - Hirsch, Jeff: Sovereign
 - Hoff, Benjamin: The Tao of Pooh
+- Hubbard, L.Ron: Writers of the Future, v.34
 - Huxley, Aldous: Island
 - Islington, James: The Shadow of What was Lost
 - Janca, Tanya: Alice and Bob Learn Application Security